tobidope/vpnbook-utils/README.md

 [vpnbook.com](http://www.vpnbook.com) which are usable in a non interactive environment.
 For example your [OpenWRT](https://openwrt.org/) based router.
 As an added bonus it also extracts the ever changing credentials from the vpnbook.com website.
-Add the call to extract the credentials to yout crontab and you will never have to touch your vpn configs again.
+Add the call to extract the credentials to your crontab and you will never have to touch your vpn configs again.

 ## How